wycktor-dev/CudaCompressor/README.md

 ## System Requirements
 ### Operating System
 - Ubuntu 22.04 or later (or any compatible Linux-based system).
-Compa

 ### Software Dependencies
 - **FFmpeg**: Install FFmpeg with NVENC support.